Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Conclusion

 \section{Conclusion}

 Our analysis of the 2,073 largest U.S. bank websites revealed a fragmented privacy disclosure environment for consumers.
 Nearly half of the banks provided multiple privacy policies, which are long, difficult to read, and especially complex for larger banks.
 We identified two key inconsistencies in third-party marketing-related disclosures.
-The concerning cases are where a bank stated ``no'' to sharing in GLBA notice but disclosed sharing elsewhere, which may mislead consumers.
+The concerning cases are where a bank stated ``no'' to sharing in the GLBA notice but disclosed sharing elsewhere, which may mislead consumers.
 We also found limited alignment with CCPA-required opt-out controls and inadequate support for third-party cookie opt-outs.
 These findings highlight the difficulties that the layered and overlapping regulatory requirements bring to both banks and consumers.
 To restore transparency, we suggest that privacy disclosure requirements and opt-out controls must be harmonized across laws.\looseness=-1

-\begin{acks} This research has been partially supported by the National Science Foundation under Award No. 2105734.
-We thank Lee Matheson, Shomir Wilson, Shahriar Shayesteh, Mukund Srinath, Maaz Bin Musa, Aysun Öğüt, and Eera Bhatt for their help and feedback and Nick Feamster for supporting Van Tran's participation in the project.
+\begin{acks} This research has been partially supported by the National Science Foundation under Award No. 2105734; Van Tran has additionally been supported by the National Science Foundation under Award No. 2334996.
+We thank Shomir Wilson, Shahriar Shayesteh, Kirsten Martin, Mukund Srinath, Maaz Bin Musa, Aysun Öğüt, Eera Bhatt, Lee Matheson, and Sumit Asthana for their input and feedback.
 The authors used Grammarly for proofreading. \end{acks}